ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

 {CODE:csharp atomic-guards-disabled@ClientApi/Operations/CompareExchange.cs /}

 {WARNING: Warning}
-To **guarantee ACIDity in cluster-wide transactions** when atomic guards are disabled,
+To enable **ACIDity in cluster-wide transactions** when atomic guards are disabled,
 you have to explicitly [set and use](../../../client-api/operations/compare-exchange/overview) the required compare exchange key/value pairs.

 Only disable and edit Atomic Guards if you truly know what you're doing as it can negatively impact ACID transaction guarantees.

+**Do not remove or edit** atomic guards manually while a session is using them.
+A session that is currently using these removed atomic guards will not be able to save their related documents resulting in an error.
 {WARNING/}

+{NOTE: }
+If you accidentally remove an active atomic guard that is associated with an existing document, re-save the document in a cluster-wide session which will re-create the Atomic Guard.
+{NOTE/}

 {PANEL/}